codecov/opentelem-python/README.md

 provider.add_span_processor(BatchSpanProcessor(exporter))
 ```

-You can see the Framework Specific Integration Examples section below for framework specific examples of how to incorporate this snippet into your project.
+### Integration Examples

-### Framework Specific Integration Examples
+The specifics of how this library is integrated into your project depends on the project itself.
+This section contains a few common, framework specific, integration approaches along with the general integration approach at the end.

 Note that these examples demonstrate _possible_ ways to incorporate this package into your project.
 As always, your specific needs may vary.